 Critics have endeavored to describe Abt’s abstract canvases as having the appearance of “mask-like faces,” “biomorphic abstractions,” “architectural constructs,” or (as described in The Guardian in 2006) “scored and folded papers, struggling to achieve three dimensions.”
 Abts talks about her work in this way: “I develop something without any preconceptions of what it is going to look like, so, to give it a meaning and sense of self-evidence, I try to define the forms precisely.
 They become, through the shadows, texture, etc., quite physical and therefore ‘real’ and not an image of something else.
 The forms don’t stand for anything else; they don’t symbolize anything or describe anything outside of painting.
 They represent themselves.”

-Abts has had one-person exhibitions at the Serpentine Galleries, London (2018); the Art Institute of Chicago (2018-2019); Aspen Art Museum (2014); Kunsthalle Kiel, Germany (2006); Kunsthalle Basel, Switzerland (2005).
+Abts has had solo exhibitions at the Art Institute of Chicago (2018); the Aspen Art Museum (2014); the New Museum of Contemporary Art, New York (2008); the Kunsthalle Kiel, Germany (2006); and the Kunsthalle Basel, Switzerland (2005).
 Her work has been included in major international exhibitions such as the Berlin Biennial (2006), the Carnegie International in Pittsburgh (2004), and the Istanbul Biennial (2001).
-She is represented by greengrassi in London, David Zwirner in New York, and Galerie Giti Nourbakhsch, Berlin.
+She is represented by greengrassi in London and David Zwirner in New York.